jyyang5/mu_mu_lambda-ES/README.md

    		    6. centroidQuadratic_withGP (fit a quadratic model for z_centroid, choose lowest point, pos and neg evaluated by GP)
    		    7. centroidQuadratic_trueObjFun (fit a quadratic model for z_centroid, choose lowest point, pos and neg evaluated by true objective function)

+   		Change the distance norm in GP use l-0.5 norm and l-3 norm failed

     - [mu_sigma_experiment](https://github.com/jyyang5/mu_mu_lambda-ES/tree/master/mu_sigma_experiment)

    	    Tuned TRAINING_SIZE with sigmaStar/CSA and did a couple of result.